jackdbd/rapido/.changeset/four-clocks-wonder.md

 "@jackdbd/pkce": minor
 ---

-Build docs of all packages.
+Move schema definitions of all user-defined functions to indieauth and micropub packages.